-Secondly, if you have applied for P.R.I.C.E. principles and still have a weakness that lasts a long time (more than 2 weeks) or have ongoing discomfort in your foot or heel, you are highly recommended to seek advice from a specialist expert – such as a podiatrist or physiotherapist, osteopath, or chiropractor – who can provide you with advice and an appropriate and effective recovery and rehabilitation program.
+If you have applied the P.R.I.C.E. principles and still have a weakness that lasts a long time (more than 2 weeks) or have ongoing discomfort in your foot or heel, then seek advice from a specialist expert, such as a podiatrist or physiotherapist, osteopath, or chiropractor.
+They will provide you with advice and an appropriate and effective recovery and rehabilitation program.

 Immediate first aid for acute Rugby injuries

 The PRICE principles are the gold standard set for treating acute sports injuries.
-The acronym stands for Protection, Rest, Ice, Compression, and Elevation and should be applied as early as possible and continued for at least the first 24-72 hours.
+The acronym stands for Protection, Rest, Ice, Compression, and Elevation.
+Apply them as early as possible and continue for at least the first 24-72 hours.

 Read more on PRICE principles